udai-arneja/HLP-Project_Group2/docs/ModuleInter/README.md

 # Module Interfaces

-### BusWire Messages

-| AddWire of (string, string)
-- Input port Id then output port Id (the opposite of your source and target)
-- BusWidth will be taken from symbol ports
-- Highlight wire in Ok Red if buswidths don't match and None if anything else

-| ToggleSelect of (string list, string list)
-- Component Id list and wire Id list
-- Take the second list and toggle IsSelected for all those wires
-- Send a message onto Symbol with the first id list -> message is ToggleSelect of (ComponentId list)
-- All the selected information is stored with BusWire
-- If you're sent an empty list it means deselect everything (Simi has a defaultlist function to make it all false if you want)
-- Potential to send message ToggleSelect of (ComponentId list, PortId list) to symbol if a wire is selected to highlight the associated ports but this can be done later

-| MoveSegment of (string list, int, XYPos)
-- WireId of the moving wire, the index of the segment being moved and the XYPos of the mouse
-- You are doing the difference calculations for the XYPos just like when symbol moves -> there is a function for it in symbol
-- Only middle 3 segments for 5 segment wires and 1 segment for 3 segment wires move
-- Even index is horizontal segment; odd is vertical segment
-- Need to discuss with symbol about whether the enable port will be on the bottom so it maye be necessary to check the "input"/target port wire but that can be dine later
-- Horizontal only moves up/down and vertical only moves left/right
-- Autoroute as you would first then make the adjustments to the final vertices

-| UpdateBBoxes of (string list, string list)
-- (ComponentId list, WireId list)
-- Same function as in symbol and once again you send the same message to symbol but with only the componentID list
-- When a symbol is being dragged it is likely that there is no wire selected but obviously you will still be autorouting as its position changes
-- On this message update the bounding boxes of the wires for the only time apart from when moving segment

-| Delete
-- No type -> just delete the selected wires
-- when you delete a symbol, you must delete its associated wires by checking the ports around the selected symbols and seeing if the Ids are in any wires (Simi has most of this code in sheet but it needs some tweaking to work for you)

->## Interfaces

 #### Mouse Interface

 All mouse interactions will be observed by **Sheet**. **Sheet** will then analyse and propagate the relevant information to **Buswire** and **Symbol**.
 Mouse information will be sent as type MouseT MouseMsg already defined in **CommonTypes**.
 In the propagation, the zoom of the canvas will be included - enables **Symbol** and **Buswire** entity movements to be matched with sheet (and mouse) cursor